Managing job search frustrations & KPIs (case)

 • 15 ÷ (115+30) = 10.34% (we don’t know how many interviews were generated by your network)

-you have sent the 1st email and the follow-up email; here our only question would be: have you sent follow-up emails to everyone who hasn’t responded?
+We divide effectively contacted people by all the rest.
+The definition of effectively contacted is: you have sent the 1st email and the follow-up email.
+Our only question here is: Have you sent follow-up emails to everyone who hasn’t responded yet too?

-The average IR is 5-10%.
-Yours is above!
+The average IVR is 5-10%.
+Yours is higher!
 That’s great!

 I have had only 15 “touch base” interviews, i.e. conversations during which I introduced myself, but I haven’t been offered any position.

-Even though you haven’t been offered any position, remember – recruiters don’t really have time for actual “intro-interviews” – there’s usually (90% of the time) a project in the background that they’ll choose to tell you about depending on how you present yourself.
+Even though you haven’t been offered any position, remember – recruiters don’t really have time for actual “intro-interviews” – there’s usually (90% of the time) a project in the background that they’ll choose to tell you about, depending on how you present yourself.

-More on interviews (online & offline) here
+Our comprehensive guide on interviews (online & offline) here.

 I have sent messages to 30 personal contacts.